Moving towards a digital marketplace with the New Zealand Business Number (NZBN)

 As we move towards a truly digital business environment, the NZBN will become central to the way we do business.
 Over time, the NZBN will enable new services and innovations across finance, customer service, procurement, supply chain management, data and more.

-Every business in New Zealand can now get an NZBN – it’s a unique identifier, which links to an organisation’s key information.
+Every business in New Zealand can now get an NZBN(external link) – it’s a unique identifier, which links to an organisation’s key information.
 By making it quicker and easier to share basic information, like a business’s trading name and phone number, the NZBN will help businesses connect and interact with each other, and with government agencies.

 By building the NZBN into your systems and processes today, you can prepare to take advantage of the new opportunities it enables.
 Here are five simple ways to get started with the NZBN.